Thomas Jefferson High School for Science and Technology: Curriculum

 TJ's curriculum is focused on college preparation, with an emphasis on science and technology.

 All 9th graders participate in IBET, a program that integrates biology, English, and technology.
-It is designed to introduce students to the academic rigor of TJ while fostering connection.
+It is designed to introduce students to the academic rigor of TJ while fostering connection.The program was formerly named IBEST, and included statistics, until its recent removal.

 Additionally, all seniors are required to participate in TJ's senior research program.
-Students typically work in one of nine specialized labs such as Neuroscience, Computer Systems, or Quantum Physics and Optics.
+Students typically work in one of nine specialized labs: Astronomy, Biotechnology, Chemical Analysis, Computer Systems, Engineering, Mobile & Web Application Development, Neuroscience, Oceanography, and Quantum Physics & Optics.
 A mentorship program is also available, where students can work with industry professionals to conduct research outside of the typical school environment.
 This program culminates in tjSTAR, a symposium where students present their final research.

 TJ3Sat and TJREVERB projects

 The Systems Engineering Course designed and built a CubeSat which was launched on November 19, 2013, from Wallops Flight Facility in Virginia.
 Orbital Sciences Corporation donated the CubeSat Kit to the school on December 6, 2006, and provided the launch for the satellite.
 After a successful launch at 8:15PM EST, TJ^{3}SAT became the first satellite launched into space that was built by high school students.
 The launched satellite contained a 4-watt transmitter operating on amateur radio frequencies, and a text-to-speech module to allow it to broadcast ASCII-encoded messages sent to it from Jefferson.

 TJREVERB, a 2U CubeSat, is the school's second CubeSat mission.
 After a 6-year period of planning, building, and testing from 2016 to 2022 that was interrupted by the COVID-19 pandemic, REVERB was launched aboard SpaceX's CRS-26 on November 26, 2022, at 2:20PM EST. REVERB was deployed from the International Space Station on December 29, 2022, via Nanoracks.
 The satellite is being located through crowdsourcing, with help from AMSAT.
 It will test the Iridium satellite radio and connect to the students' ground station through email.